tpokorra/user_cas/README.md

 2. Change directory inside `user_cas` folder after cloning/copying and perform a `composer update` command.
 The dependencies will be installed.
 Attention: You will need the [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) binary to be installed
 2. Access the Owncloud web interface with a locally created Owncloud user with admin privileges.
 3. Access the administrations panel => Apps and enable the **CAS user and group backend** app.
-4. Access the administration panel => Additional and configure the app.
+4. Access the administration panel => General and configure the app.

 CONFIGURATION